What Are The Best VR Headsets

 | Best For | Simulators, ultimate clarity | Portability, glasses wearers | Comfort, wireless PC-VR |

-SpaceRoach Verdict: For pure visual fidelity in flight or racing sims, the Pimax Crystal Light is unmatched.
-The HTC Vive XR Elite offers incredible versatility with its convertible design, while the PICO 4 remains a top choice for balanced comfort and wireless PC-VR streaming.
+SpaceRoach Verdict: For flight and racing sims, the Pimax Crystal Light is the clarity pick.
+The HTC Vive XR Elite is more about flexibility and glasses-free comfort, while the PICO 4 makes the most sense as a balanced wireless PC-VR option.

 Head Strap Showdown